Laboratory Training 1

 range of the corresponding primitive type is checked.
 If there is no way to accurately convert the type, the methods

-throw an ArithmeticException
+throw an ArithmeticException.

 2.2.2 Using BigDecimal

-The main difference between the BigDecimal
+The main difference between the BigDecimal type and double is that

 it uses the decimal notation instead of binary to represent floating-point numbers.
 The traditional representation

-of double as mantissa × 2 exponent
+of double as mantissa × 2 exponent does not accurately represent simpler

 decimal fractions such as 0.3, 0.6, 0.7, etc.

-type object is represented in the
+Data in a BigDecimal type object is represented in the

-, and the precision of the number representation
+form of mantissa × 10 exponent, and the precision of the number representation

 is practically unlimited.
 This approach naturally reduces the efficiency of working with floating-point numbers,